markhughes321/skycell/README.md

 ## Cucumber Reports

-The Cucumber Reports will be attached as .zip file once the Github Action job has completed.

-You can download them and open them in your browser locally to see the test report.
+Cucumber Reports will be generated as a .zip file once the GitHub Action job has completed.
+You can download and open them locally in your browser to view the test report.

 <img width="915" alt="image" src="https://github.com/markhughes321/skycell/assets/9667977/858a848c-77fb-4e8b-8908-a79f82dc3d64">

 ## Documentation